Six Sigma vs. Lean: Similarities and Differences

 Lean Printing Is a Mindset; Six Sigma Printing Is a Practice

-Another angle on Six Sigma vs. Lean is what they are.
+Another angle on Six Sigma Printing vs. Lean is what they are.
 Lean printing is a mindset backed by a set of principles.
 When followed throughout the facility, it’s always in a state of continuous improvement.
 Lean is a cultural philosophy that everyone must adopt to drive efficiency.

 Six Sigma printing is an actual program—a structured approach to solving organizational challenges by getting rid of variability and reducing risk.
 Six Sigma has a certification system with five distinct roles: